ryanatkn/ear-sharpener/README.md

   Enzyme, Webpack, and the [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 - I wrote about my experience with TypeScript on this game [here on Reddit](https://www.reddit.com/r/typescript/comments/4oa3gz/a_summary_of_my_experience_working_with/).
-- Redux actions are type safe in reducers using the discriminated union types available in TypeScript nightly.
+- Redux actions are type safe in reducers using the discriminated union types available in the pre-2.0 TypeScript nightly.
   The actions are defined in [`src/types.ts`](https://github.com/ryanatkn/ear-sharpener/blob/master/src/types.ts).
   The old ununsed hacky action implementation is in [`src/utils/actions`](https://github.com/ryanatkn/ear-sharpener/blob/master/src/utils/actions/index.ts).